nahidischool/nahidischool.github.io/index.md

 </td>
 </tr>
 </table>
-I am a third year PhD student at the School of Information, University of Texas at Austin.
+I am a fourth year PhD student at the School of Information, University of Texas at Austin.
 I am interested in Deep Learning  and its applications to Information Retrieval, Natural Language Processing, Text Data Analysis and Crowd Computing.
 My advisor is Prof. [Matthew Lease](https://www.ischool.utexas.edu/~ml/).

 # <a name="publication"></a>Publications